LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 ## Where can I find servers to play on?
 [Topaz Servers](https://github.com/LandSandBoat/server/wiki/Topaz-Servers)

-## Canary?
-Release?
-Topaz Next maintains two long-term branches: `release` and `canary`. `release` is the default branch and contains changes that have been vetted and tested.
-Human error can always occur, but this is the most stable place to get code. `canary` ([origin](https://en.wiktionary.org/wiki/canary_in_a_coal_mine)) is based on `release`, but contains our `feature` branches and experimental content.
-It is for testing and is not guaranteed to be stable.
-Think of it as the "beta testing" branch.

 ## Is there a GM command that does X?
 All available GM commands, with descriptions and the level of GM they require, can be found [here](https://github.com/LandSandBoat/server/tree/release/scripts/commands).